 Research has shown that running a Student Society produces a number of benefits.
-The Confederation of British Industries (CBI) and National Union of Students (2011) explain that managing a society develop skills in leadership, communication, finance, management, dealing with a diverse range of stakeholders, project management and delivery.
+The Confederation of British Industries (CBI) and National Union of Students (2011) explain that managing a society develops skills in leadership, communication, finance, management, dealing with a diverse range of stakeholders, project management and delivery.

-A survey on the perception of Scottish Employers found that 49% believed involvement in student societies increased skills definitely or significantly so.
-Another 47% believed it did so to some extent (National Union of Students 2012).
+A survey on the perception of Scottish Employers found that 49% believed involvement in student societies increased skills ‘definitely’ or ‘significantly’ so.
+Another 47% believed it did so to ‘some extent’ (National Union of Students 2012).
 Even more exciting are the findings of Archer and Davison (2008), who revealed that soft skills such as team work and communication hold more weight in Recruitment than most hard skills like IT or even a degree subject.

 Top Tips for Running a Student Society